|

 endorsing this practice and rejecting the principle that the welfare of children

-most people oppose same-sex marriage even if they support civil unions for
+trumps the desires of adults.
+This is one reason many people oppose same-sex marriage even if they support civil unions for

 such couples.